Volunteer with us

 In mid-2017, the opportunity arose for the National Trust to acquire 72 Hectares (178 acres) of the Wanstone area, which included the sites of guns Jane and Clem, the D2 (Dover 2, but also referred to as ‘Dog 2’ or ‘Don 2’, as this was prior to the NATO alphabet introduction in 1955) heavy anti-aircraft battery and the Fan Bay gun battery, from the owner.
 By late September 2017, following a successful appeal aided by the late Dame Vera Lynn, acquisition by the Trust was complete.
 The sites could now be conserved with the future potential to open parts of them as a visitor experience and an educational resource.

 Following acquisition, the sites were surveyed photographically, and a programme of work put in place to clear invasive vegetation, and to secure and conserve the above ground structures, while minimising impact on wildlife.
-Most of the ‘wildernesses’ of thorn bushes and scrub on the land that had not been farmed has been kept for bird nesting space.
+Most of the wilderness areas of thorn bushes and scrub, that had established on the land that had not been farmed, have been kept for bird nesting space.
 ‘Dead hedging’ has been created from the bushes that were removed from the buildings, providing habitats for invertebrates and further nesting opportunities.

 Our contractor cleared the concrete roads that remained of moss and leaf mulch accumulation.
 All buildings associated with the ‘Jane’ emplacement were secured with new steel doors and window shutters to the same design as those originally used.
-As of Autumn 2022, the buildings were being successively made weatherproof by replacing the roof vents with an original design, repairing the concrete roofs and replacing the badly deteriorated bituminous roofing material.
-The Clem gun site has been fenced, and work has started to stabilise the brickwork on the Jane magazines, which has delaminated in places.
+The buildings were successively made weatherproof by replacing the roof vents with an original design, repairing the concrete roofs and replacing the badly deteriorated bituminous roofing material.
+The 'Clem' gun site was fenced, and we worked to stabilise the brickwork on the 'Jane' magazines, which has delaminated in places.

 Prior to 2022, little was known of how much of the ‘Jane’ emplacement had survived.
-An exploratory dig early in the year revealed that most of the surface of the concrete emplacement, shown on Wartime plans, was likely to be intact.
+An exploratory dig had revealed that most of the surface of the concrete emplacement, shown on Wartime plans, was likely to be intact.
 There was, therefore, a high probability that the gun pits would have also survived.
 This led to the exciting prospect of archaeology being able to fill in some of the missing parts of the story of the emplacement.

 In July 2022 a week-long dig, supervised by professional archaeologists from Isle Heritage Community Interest Company (CIC), and aided by some expert excavator work by Rhino Plant Hire, was held at the Jane emplacement.
 The aim was to excavate the gun base, pintle and breech pit, along with the back-filled forward apron and the training rail platform.
 The work revealed a massive structure that was in excellent condition.
 Although few artefacts were recovered, relics of the demolition process existed, with cut-off rivet heads in abundance and much iron slag in the breech pit, from the flame cutting process.
 The original ladder to the breech pit was found semi-intact.